In this Reaper DAW review article, we’re going to take a comprehensive beginners look at Reaper.

 It might also be possible to disable all other effects and just run those applied without causing performance issues.
-I typically record guitar through a small preamp, and then add effects later.
-However, I am looking forward to getting a few choice effects pedals down the road to get specific sounds without having to rely on my computer to render them.
+You can typically record guitar through a small preamp and then add effects later.

 You will run into problems when you try recording for the first time.
 This happens to all of us.
 Just be patient, Google your issue with a focused search and you will likely find someone with the same issue.
 Reaper offers support and user forums, and YouTube is also available for answers.

-I resolved the most common problems I faced early on, particularly in regard to latency mentioned above.
-I did this using the following steps:
+Resolved the most common problems early on, particularly regarding latency mentioned above.
+Do this using the following steps:

-1. Double-checking my hardware signal path was connected and powered as it should be.
+1. Double-check your hardware signal path is connected and powered as it should be.

-2. Going into Reaper preferences and tweaking some settings along with checking I was following the steps for recording outlined below.
+2. Going into Reaper preferences and tweaking some settings along with checking, follow the steps for recording outlined below.

 Be sure to check out the Reaper Video content on Kenny Gioia’s ReaperMania Youtube channel for more detail on setting up your preferences (and all sorts of things Reaper-related).
 Kenny has some awesome resources available.
 Also, check out the Reaper supports guides on the Reaper website.

 Sometimes, restarting Reaper fixes odd problems, and this would be both a criticism and a bit of praise.
 Reaper is quite stable but quirky.
-Any problems I have had have been easy to fix by way of re-opening a session or toggling settings.
+Any problems are easy to fix by way of re-opening a session or toggling settings.
 Also, try clicking to disable and then again to re-enable recording.
 Remember to try the simplest things first.

 1. Check that your audio interface is selected in Preferences (Ctrl + P) and Audio Interface.